GENI-NSF/geni-tools/examples/stitching/README-stitch.txt

        libstitch/samples/utah-request.xml libstitch/samples/ion-request.xml \
        libstitch/samples/max-request.xml

-To actually contact aggregates, set real=True within the source of sample.py, and be sure you have a slice from a slice authority accepted at all aggregates you will use -- PLC is required for the MAX and demo-ION aggregates as of this writing (thise AMs do not trust other authorities).
+To actually contact aggregates, supply --real option on the commandline, and be sure you have a slice from a slice authority accepted at all aggregates you will use -- PLC is required for the MAX and demo-ION aggregates as of this writing (thise AMs do not trust other authorities).

+Output (graph, scripts) generally goes to a new subfolder.
+Specify --outFolder to give a specific folder to write to.

 ------------------------------------------------------------------
 Credits: